Munich travel guide

 Promising places to sniff out great local food include the Schwabing district, which overflows with good restaurants, and the Viktalienmarket, a square adjoining Marienplatz which hosts a large food market.

-For breathtaking views of Munich, the ideally situated and aptly-named Café Glockenspiel overlooks the famous Glockenspiel clock.
-With friendly and efficient wait staff and delicious and wholesome fare, the café is the most frequented in Munich and is a popular meeting place for locals and tourists alike and a great location to enjoy a spot of people watching either over a meal, sunny breakfast, coffee or after work drinks.
+For breath-taking views of Munich, the ideally situated and aptly-named Café Glockenspiel overlooks the famous Glockenspiel clock.
+With friendly and efficient wait staff and delicious, wholesome fare, the café is one of the most frequented in Munich and is a popular meeting place for locals and tourists alike and a great location to enjoy a spot of people watching either over a meal, sunny breakfast, coffee or after work drinks.
 Open daily for breakfast, lunch and dinner.
 Bookings recommended.

 Address: Marienplatz 28; Website: www.cafe-glockenspiel.de